LawnGnome/phpdbg-for-fun-and-profit/outline.md

 Start with a really contrived case (FizzBuzz handler)

+Handling uncaught exceptions (including going back up a frame to examine the state)

 ### Web case

 Adapter atop a front controller. (example in phpdbg docs; write a small package)